-The lack of availability of dinosaur-themed party goods in pink or turquoise (Miss M’s current favourite colours) was exacerbated by the fact that Miss M only decided on the theme about a week before her birthday.
+The lack of availability of dinosaur-themed party goods in pink or turquoise (Miss M’s current favourite colours) was exacerbated by the fact that Miss M only decided on the theme a few days before her birthday.
 We were away in Amsterdam most of the week before her birthday.
 Between the trip and work commitments, we had very little time to prepare.
 Therefore, we kept things simple and used a lot of things that we already had.

 Not a typical kids birthday party